scieloorg/PC-Programs/docs/source/howtoinstall.rst

 - JAVA
 - PYTHON 2.7.x

-.. note:: Add the Java and Python path to PATH (environment variable)
+.. note:: Add the Java and Python paths to PATH (environment variable)

 How to install
 ==============

-1. Download the `installer </download>`_
+1. Download the `installer</download.html>`_
 2. Run the installer
 3. Follow the instructions given in each screen
-4. Configure

 .. attention:: Use a drive in which the user can have full access

+4. Complete the data of the installation

 .. image:: img/00_setup.jpg